xalgorithm/mytorrentbox/README.md

 `df -h`

 ### Setup Kettu
 Transmissions interface is barely acceptable.
 It is useable and certainly enables you to retrieve torrents, but it is sparse on features.
-It does not support all of the RPC api that transmission supports
+It does not support all of the RPC api that transmission supports.
-If, like me, you want to configure per torrent bandwidth limiting and control where your files are downloaded too, easily you can replace the default interface with __Kettu__
+If, like me, you want to configure per torrent bandwidth limiting and control where your files are downloaded too, you can easily replace the default interface with __Kettu__

-Halt transmisssion
+Halt transmisssion:

 `sudo systemctl stop transmission-daemon.service`

-Download the kettu repository.
+Download the kettu repository:

 `git clone https://github.com/endor/kettu.git`